ckan/ckan/README.txt

 4. Install CKAN code and required Python packages into the new environment

-   Next you'll need to install CKAN.
+   First you'll need to install CKAN.
 For the latest version run:

    ::